 - Hotel accommodation.

-- Meals: Lunch is excluded allowing you flexibility around meal choices.
+- Meals: Meals: Meals are excluded.
 Your guide will make recommendations and order for you, if required.
-Dinner is left to your own arrangement.

 - This is a private tour for your group of family or friends.
 No other travelers will join you.
 It’s always available for your schedule!